-- 1 Transport the Raw materials to your Villager and consume them. - 2 Place one of your road markers across the intersection of the two tiles.
-Use the same road marker whether it is a Path or a Bridge. - 3 The two tiles are now considered connected by a road.
+- 1 Transport the Raw materials to the tile where your Villager is, and consume them. - 2 Place one of your road markers onto the intersection of the two tiles.
+Use the same road marker whether it is a Path or a Bridge.

-4 If still available, take the Planner Milestone tile.
+- 3 The two tiles are now considered connected by a road. - 4 If still available, take the Planner Milestone tile.
 If this Milestone has been taken by another player already, you may not take it from them.

-Note: Building a road does not give you immediate rewards, but it will score you Points 🖈 at the end of the game (see End Game Scoring).
+Note: Building a road does not give you immediate rewards, but it will score you Points † at the end of the game (see End Game Scoring, page 11).